ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 The second clause just encodes the original constraint again, while the first is the Lagrange multiplier constraint.
 Cute?
 But... in what world is this a good way to do this?
 It just seems like a hack pulled out of thin air.
 And indeed, even after learning a _lot_ more about Lagrangians in physics, I _still_ feel like it's a hack pulled out of thin air.
 What is going on?[^confuse]

-[^confuse]: I am not the [only one](https://math.stackexchange.com/questions/1392280/lagrange-multiplier-method-why-is-the-langragian-function-defined-as-fx-y-l) confused by this, and as often happens, all the repliers on that question are confused by the fact that the questioner is confused about it.
+[^confuse]: I am far from the [only one](https://math.stackexchange.com/questions/1392280/lagrange-multiplier-method-why-is-the-langragian-function-defined-as-fx-y-l) confused by this, and as often happens, all the repliers on that question are confused by the fact that the questioner is confused about it.
 But I agree with the questioner: "noticing" you can write $$L = f - \lambda g$$ and optimize $$\del L = 0$$ instead is just weird.
 There needs to be some sort of elegant reason for why that works.

 With the understanding of the Lagrange multipliers as inverting a covariant derivative, we can do a bit better.